NyteshadeXT/PF2e-Vault/9) Completed Adventures/3A - The Crawling Fane (D178) C.md

 > [!note]+ Read Aloud
 > The heavy lid of the sarcophagus slides away with a gentle push, revealing the body of a dwarven warrior dressed in crumbling, rust-pitted chainmail.
 Despite the decrepit state of the corpse’s armor and clothing, the stout warhammer lying across its skeletal chest looks as new as the day it was forged.

 The hammer’s head is shaped like an anvil and the steel gleams with a bluish tint.
-The Hammer of Ivak Stoneblood is [[orders-covenant|Order's Covenant]]
+The Hammer of Ivak Stoneblood is [[orders-covenant-hb|Order's Covenant]]

 ## Features of the Area
 **Illumination:** The pool provides dim illumination to the entire room.